flinox/kafka/README.md

 This is a docker compose to create one container to run a enviroment Kafka, with zookeeper, kafka and ksql. is a clean installation to helpful to do a fast PoC.

-### As reference, this package use dockers containers, so the pre requisite is have the docker installed. ###
+### As reference, this package use dockers containers, so the pre requisite is have the docker and docker compose installed. ###

 #### Docker zookeeper-3.4.13
 ```flinox/zookeeper:v3```